 The cost of electricity generated from solar energy, in many cases, remains higher than that of electricity generated from traditional energy sources.
 However, deployment of photovoltaics is gaining momentum on a worldwide scale, particularly in Asia, North America and other regions, where solar PV is now increasingly competitive with conventional energy sources.
 Grid parity, whereby solar PV generates power at a levelized cost of electricity ("LCOE") less than or equal to the price of power purchased from the electrical grid, has already been reached in about thirty countries.
-In countries or areas where the cost of solar energy generation remains higher than traditional electricity generation sources, some governments have implemented various tax credits and other financial incentives to promote the growth in solar and in other alternative energy sources.
+In countries or areas where the cost of solar energy generation remains higher than traditional electricity generation sources, some governments have implemented various tax credits and other financial incentives to promote the growth in solar and other alternative energy sources.
 As a result of solar energy costs having favorably declined due to the increased scale and improved manufacturing efficiencies spurred by these incentive policies, many governments have reduced or are planning to reduce their incentives for solar, a trend which is likely to continue.
-However, the United States Investment Tax Credit ("ITC") for solar which was due to expire by the end of 2016, has been extended to continue the proliferation of solar generated energy.
-As of the beginning of 2015 fourteen U.S. states have reached grid parity, and an additional fourteen more are poised to reach grid parity within this decade.
+However, the United States Investment Tax Credit ("ITC") for solar which was due to expire by the end of 2016, has been extended through 2020 to continue the proliferation of solar generated energy in the United States.
+As of the beginning of 2016 twenty U.S. states had reached grid parity, and an additional twenty-two are poised to reach grid parity within this decade.
+More than 60 gigawatts of solar capacity was added globally in 2016.
+In mid-2016 the solar industry entered a downturn as utility-scale solar projects came under pricing pressure and retail deployments were below expectations as U.S. consumers delayed spending as a result of the extension of the ITC.
+Intevac expects that 2017 will continue to be challenging for the solar industry due to further declines in solar panel pricing, weaker panel demand and lower project activity.